 The same is true when a workers' compensation claim is filed after a brain injury has occurred at a workplace.
 Workers' compensation insurers also attempt to limit the payout on claims.

-The experienced Murrells Inlet personal injury and workers' compensation lawyer from Morris Law Firm can fight for the compensation you need, leveraging their experience, understanding of the law, network, and resources to prove your claim.
+The experienced Murrells Inlet personal injury and workers' compensation lawyer from Morris Law Accident Injury Lawyers can fight for the compensation you need, leveraging their experience, understanding of the law, network, and resources to prove your claim.

 While most personal injury claims resolve through a negotiated settlement, if the insurance provider fails to offer fair compensation, an attorney can file a legal complaint (lawsuit) in civil court so that a judge or jury can decide liability and compensation.